Superoscillating Quantum Control Induced By Sequential Selections: Rotating the qubit apparatus

-where the interaction lasts for a duration of $\delta T=T/N$ in each sequence.
-If we define $g\delta T\sigma_w=\theta$, the SO is equivalent to Eq.~\eqref{eq:grover}.
-This oscillating quantum search requires both artificial design of selections, the angular momentum operator, and the implementation of the interaction Hamiltonian, which avoid decomposing the oracles in digitized quantum computing.
-In Fig.~\ref{fig:grover}(a), we demonstrate the algorithm by using a two-qubit system, as a minimal quantum model that searches for the target state $|t\rangle=|0\rangle$ out of $N_G=2$ entries.
-Assuming that the initial database is $|\Psi\rangle=|+\rangle=\sin(\pi/4)|0\rangle+\cos(\pi/4)|1\rangle$, we can achieve a perfect query by setting $g\delta T\sigma_{yw}=\pi/4N$ instead of using the standard Grover's algorithm.
-Accordingly, we use the spin-spin interaction for implementing the SQC, which is indeed the Heisenberg type $H_{\text{SQC}}=-g\hat{\sigma_y}\otimes\hat{\sigma_y}$~\cite{review2021}, when an auxiliary qubit is introduced as the controller (system).
-We add the relative phase term $\exp(-i\pi/2)$ on the coefficients of Eq.~\eqref{eqn:if}, and trade-off between the probability and weak value accumulation remains.
+More intriguingly, SQC resembles the adiabatic version of Grover's algorithm for perfect query of $|t\rangle$.
+In Fig.~\ref{fig:grover}(a), we demonstrate the algorithm by using a two-qubit system, one for the controller qubit (system) and one for the target qubit (apparatus), as a minimal quantum model that searches for the target state $|t\rangle=|0\rangle$ out of $N_G=2$ entries.
+Assuming that the initial database is $|\Psi\rangle=|+\rangle=\sin(\pi/4)|0\rangle+\cos(\pi/4)|1\rangle$, we can achieve a perfect query by setting $g\delta T\sigma_{yw}=\pi/4N$, which is unattainable in the standard Grover framework.
+Accordingly, we use the spin-spin interaction for implementing the SQC, which is the Heisenberg type $H_{\text{SQC}}=-g\hat{\sigma_y}\otimes\hat{\sigma_y}$~\cite{review2021}.
+We add the relative phase term $\exp(-i\pi/2)$ to the coefficients of Eq.~\eqref{eqn:if}, and a trade-off remains between the selection probability and weak value accumulation.

-We hereby present a quantitative study comparing the energy cost of SQC with AQC.
-In the AQC approach, we evolve the time-dependent Hamiltonian $H(t)=[1-\lambda(t)]H_i+\lambda(t)H_f$, with $\lambda(t)$ ranging from zero to a certain value within the operation time.
-We use the type-\RN{1} Hamiltonian as a benchmark for the specific quantum search~\cite{stagrover}, given by
+To quantitatively compare the energy cost of SQC and AQC, we consider time-dependent Hamiltonian $H(t)=[1-\lambda(t)]H_i+\lambda(t)H_f$, with $\lambda(t)$ ranging from 0 to 1 over total time $T$.
+We benchmark two types of AQC Hamiltonians.
+Type-\RN{1} for the specific quantum search~\cite{stagrover} is given by